+In the battle of acrylic vs. fiberglass shower materials, both come out winners with a durable, affordable option for your shower renovation.
 Deciding which type of shower to place in a new or existing home is important.
-The material used to make the shower stall or combination shower and tub stall will determine how long the stall will last.
-Before choosing to use either an acrylic or a fiberglass shower, homeowners should consider the pros and cons of each shower type.
+The material used to make the shower stall or combination shower and tub stall affects how long the stall lasts.
+Before choosing to use either a fiberglass or acrylic shower, consider the pros and cons of each shower type.

 The two types of showers are the most common types and are very similar in that they are both made from molded plastic.
 Oddly enough, acrylic shower stalls include bits of fiberglass within their composition, and fiberglass showers encompass numerous materials, including particles of acrylic.

 Fiberglass and acrylic are both lightweight materials, which makes them ideal for second-story bathrooms where weight can be an issue.
 The weight also makes installation easy.

 Differences exist and force you to compare acrylic vs. fiberglass showers because of the different processes used to create the showers and tubs.
 Acrylic showers are made from the combination of materials that are heated, stretched into a mold and then vacuumed into the final molded shape.
 They typically come in more textures, colors and customized looks than fiberglass.